-2.10.13 Business Information Systems Student Symposium
+Business Information 2.10.13 Systems Student Symposium

-Department of Information Technology organises annual event Business Information Systems Student Symposium (BISSS).
-The main aim of this is to promote research and information systems development capabilities among students and also to encourage research collaboration between students, staff and industry.
+The Department of Information Technology organises annual event Business Information Systems Student Symposium (BISSS).
+The main aim of this is to promote research and information systems development capabilities among students and also encourage research collaboration between students, staff and industry.
 The students who performed exceptionally well in the research and information system development project related courses obtain the chance to present their findings in BISSS.
-The event was first launched in 2020 and the research papers and abstracts were published as a proceeding book.
+The event was first launched in 2020 and the research papers and abstracts are annually published as a proceeding book. https://mgt.sjp.ac.lk/itc/bisss/